cclemente/Dwarfs_and_giants/README.md

  ];
 ```

 you will see the first line is at 1.34 m/s this simulation should run ok.
-If suffessful the next stage is to edit line 34 to run the next few lines in a series. i.e.
+If successful the next stage is to edit line 34 to run the next few lines in a series. i.e.

 ```Matlab
 idx_ww = [2:6]; % Index row in matrix settings (1:198)